sigcsets/sigcse_website/programs/special/index.md

 #### Application Guidelines

-To apply for a Special Projects grant [complete the online Special Projects Application form](https://forms.gle/LMPnAjAMtPmJQ96RA){:target="_blank"}.
+Complete the online [Special Projects Application](https://forms.gle/4PSvsxUGYreEzGj89){:target="_blank"} form by the November 15th or May 15th deadline.

 Please note that: